Fruits Basket: Cultural influence

+Akiko Sugawa-Shimada, a professor researching anime and manga at Yokohama National University, wrote that Fruits Basket made a "significant cultural impact" and contributed to the popularity of shōjo manga in the United States, particularly as existing American comics were typically targeted towards male readers.
+Heidi MacDonald, a writer working in the comics industry, described it as "one of the greatest hits of the First Manga Era".
+Joanna Carlson of Comics Worth Reading opined that Fruits Basket "demonstrated the potential value of the manga market in North America" and "showed how much of a buying force female readers could be."

+Critical reception

+Manga

 Critics have praised the overall story in Fruits Basket as being intellectual, with even the relatively light-hearted first volume giving hints at something darker in the background that makes the reader "question everything that happens."
 Some felt the series was getting close to overloading readers with angst in later volumes, and questioned the credulity of the sheer number of bad parents in the series.
 As one reviewer noted: "in the world of Fruits Basket, good parents are as common as penguins in the Sahara—every single one is either neglectful, smothering, unfeeling, abusive, misguided, or dead."

 As this title progresses the fact that this title was one of the more popular series in Japan becomes clear.
 The characters get a lot of love.
 You get to experience them when things are good, as well as when they are struggling.
 The pacing is perfect.
 There is a good mix of comedy, fun filler, drama and action (something for everyone).
 In addition Fruits Basket is easy to relate to.
 With all the different personalities and the different signs of the zodiac, there is always someone to associate with.
 There are few titles that can do all that well, Fruits Basket puts all of these aspects together and makes a tasty treat ...